sharifullin/swagger-quick-start/README.md

     generate new swagger model from you existing code.
 Just run `quick-start.sh g` script.
 It will update you documentation and generate a new model.

-3. To upload new version (generated) of your project execute `quick-start.sh u`.
+3. To upload a new version (generated) of your project execute `quick-start.sh u`.
 This command will upload generated swagger.json to your SwaggerHub.
+To execute this command you have to add your repository token to a pom file (03-upload-swagger-pom.xml)